 Possession of a PCD by a student at school during school hours and/or during extracurricular activities is a privilege that may be forfeited by any student who fails to abide by the terms of this policy, or otherwise abuses this privilege.
 Violations of this policy may result in disciplinary action and/or confiscation of the PCD.
 The building principal may also refer the matter to law enforcement or child services if the violation involves an illegal activity (e.g., child pornography, sexting).
 Discipline will be imposed on an escalating scale ranging from a warning to an expulsion based on the number of previous violations and/or the nature of or circumstances surrounding а particular violation.
-If the PCD is confiscated, it will be released/returned student's to the parent/guardian after the student complies with any other disciplinary consequences that are the violation imposed, unless involves potentially illegal activity in which case the PCD may be turned-over to law enforcement.
+If the PCD is confiscated, it will be released/returned to the student's parent/guardian after the student complies with any other disciplinary consequences that are unless the violation involves imposed, potentially illegal activity in which case the PCD may be turned-over to law enforcement.